Winter at River Cottage

-The dessert was a perfectly formed honeycomb Crème brûlée with served with apple puree that had a really sharp taste though.
+The dessert was a perfectly formed honeycomb crème brûlée served with apple puree, the puree had a really sharp taste though.
 The best part was of the dessert were these divine wafer-thin apple crisps.

 I am so glad I wore layers and purchased a fab new pair of warm gloves before we made our way to the farm.
 It was a very cold evening and a crazy tractor ride to and fro to the farm was just one of the things that made the evening really fun.

 I am not entirely though whether I feel brave enough to cure or brine meat on my own though but I am certainly hoping I can go back to River Cottage sometime soon to pick up some more kitchen skills.

 This wonderful experience also reminded me of the past events organised by Foodies 100 and one such was a Blog Camp at Birmingham.
 I was only in Birmingham for a day but would love to go back and properly explore the city especially the food scene there.
 Meanwhile, my fellow blogger has written an interesting blog post about her visit to Birmingham Wildlife Conservation Centre with her children, do check it out if you need ideas of day trips out ideal for families.